ipfs/kubo/docs/config.md

 Type: `array[string]` (multiaddrs)

 ## `API`

-Contains information used by the API gateway.
+Contains information used by the [Kubo RPC API](https://docs.ipfs.tech/reference/kubo/rpc/).

 ### `API.HTTPHeaders`

-Map of HTTP headers to set on responses from the API HTTP server.
+Map of HTTP headers to set on responses from the RPC (`/api/v0`) HTTP server.

 Example:
 ```json